Below, our California Minimum Wage Attorney, explains important information.

 The following links explain the common tactics employers resort to in order to pay less than minimum wage, tactics that result in taking substantial amounts of money from California employees every day:

-Many workers – like truck drivers and agricultural workers – are not paid by the hour, but by formulas that measure compensation by the amount of “pieces” or tasks of work completed.
+Many California workers – like truck drivers and agricultural workers – are not paid by the hour, but by formulas that measure compensation by the amount of “pieces” or tasks of work completed.
 For instance, truck drivers are often paid by the miles they drive.
 Likewise, agricultural workers are oftentimes paid by the amount of produce they harvest per day.
 These pay structures are called piece-rate pay structures or task-based pay.

 Although California law does not, per se, outlaw these pay structures, it has strict rules pertaining to them to ensure they do not violate California minimum wage law.
 Employers almost always violate every principle behind these requirements and employees lose massive amounts of earned wages.

 Under California law, piece-rate pay structures must separately compensate employees for all tasks at the applicable minimum wage.
 In the example with the driver paid by the mile, the driver is only getting paid when he or she is driving.
 The per-mile pay structure does not separately compensate for all time spent performing non-driving tasks such as loading, unloading, and securing freight, waiting at terminals while trucks are being loaded or unloaded, fueling, or waiting in long inspection lines – all of which must be compensated at least at California’s minimum wage.
 Piece-rate pay plans like this often result in employees working several hours a day without any compensation.